If you have been looking forward to welcoming a pet in your house, then you must have come across the Labsky of Husky Lab Mix.

 Frequently asked questions

 Is a Labsky hypoallergenic?
-No. Neither the Siberian Huskie nor the Labrador retriever is considered hypoallergenic.
-Although no dog is 100% hypoallergenic, non-shedding dogs produce less dander, which is the real culprit in causing pet allergies for humans.
+No. Neither the Siberian Huskie nor the Labrador Retriever is considered hypoallergenic.
+Although no dog is 100% hypoallergenic, non-shedding dogs produce less dander, which is the culprit in causing human-pet allergies.

 Willie Mays is a wife, blogger, and momma to Jenny, her daughter, Auxier, her Labrador, and Mimo, her cat.
 She started BestPets to share information about her life with pets.